InnovateAsterisk/Browser-Phone/README.md

 ```
 Wget the Asterisk source:

-> Note: chan_sip works fine on Asteriks 13, but chan_pjsip is rather broken.
-If you are using chan_pjsip, rather use Asterisk 16, the guid is exactly the same, except I have not included an Opus codec for Asterisk 16.
+> Note: chan_sip works fine on Asterisk 13, but chan_pjsip is rather broken.
+If you are using chan_pjsip, rather use Asterisk 16, the guide is exactly the same, except I have not included an Opus codec for Asterisk 16.
 If you are on an x86 server, you can just enable this in make menuselect, otherwise take the opus codec out of the allow= section of the endpoint.
 ```
 $ wget http://downloads.asterisk.org/pub/telephony/asterisk/asterisk-13-current.tar.gz
 or